 After you’ve separated your customers into segments, do the transactional analysis again, this time ranking the segments in each KPI.
 This is the point in the process where you may be surprised.
 Before this process, you probably knew (or thought you knew) which industry segment was the best for your company.
 In some cases, the analysis will show that another industry is actually better.

-4. Before you start gearing up your efforts to market to your identified top industry, it’s important to bring in secondary data or third-party market research data.
+- Bring in secondary data or third-party market research data.
+It’s important to do this before you start gearing up your efforts to market to your identified top industry.
 What are the trends with that industry?
 Is it growing, stable or declining?
 You want to target industries that are growing, or at least stable.
 If your top industry is declining, it might be more beneficial to look at your other top performers.

 Also, take a look at industry opportunity.
 Examine your market penetration and the potential market penetration of your competitors.
 If you already have a strong presence in that particular industry and there’s not a lot of growth opportunity, it might be time to reassess and explore other growth opportunities.